remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 Based on [Getting started with Amazon SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-fifo-queues.html)
 ~~~

-How does it work?
-1. When a consumer receives a message, the message becomes _temporarily hidden_ from other consumers.
-2. The consumer has to process it within a period of time k, then it becomes visible to consumers again.
-This is the **visibility timeout** period.

-The visibility timeout should therefore be:
-* at least larger than the processing timeout to prevent more than once processing
-* extended to cover the time required to process a batch of messages (in long polling, especially)

 keywords
 inflight — Messages are considered to be in flight if they have been sent to a client but have not yet been deleted or have not yet reached the end of their visibility window